 Read this first

-POST /api/v1/partners/api-key. - Keys are scoped to a single workspace.
+/api/user/api-keyendpoints are session-authenticated dashboard endpoints, not Bearer-token backend integration endpoints. - Keys are scoped to a single workspace.

 - Never log or echo the key back to the customer.